Skip to main content

 • Manages its configuration, offsets, and status in dedicated Kafka topics.

-🧰 Use cases
+🧰 Use Cases

 • Validate application behavior during broker failures (by stopping/starting broker containers).